 Amateur Radio is a fascinating hobby.
 It opens doors of communication most people didn't even know existed.
 That being said, it can be a confusing (and expensive!) hobby to get into.
 Equipment can easily run into the thousands.
 But it doesn't have to be that way, and you don't have to bang your head and waste a boat-ton of money like I did just to get on the airwaves.
-A handheld ham radio costs as little as $15, and a global HF radio can be purchased for less than $200!
+A handheld VHF/UHF ham radio costs as little as $15, and a global HF radio can be purchased for less than $200!

 I put this site together as both a guide and review page of sorts to help hams new and old enjoy the hobby without breaking the bank.
 I'll continue to add more affordable radios and equipment as I review them!